-76. PORTFOLIO HOLDER ANNUAL REPORT - QUESTIONS

-The arrangements for the Portfolio Holder for Corporate Management's Annual Report were considered by the Committee.
+76. PORTFOLIO HOLDER ANNUAL REPORT - QUESTIONS The arrangements for the Portfolio Holder for Corporate Management's Annual Report were considered by the Committee.
 Members agreed a number of questions for the Portfolio Holder to address during his Annual Report (Appendix A).

-77. REFERRALS

-There were no referrals.
+77. REFERRALS There were no referrals.

+Committee

+Wednesday, 23rd September, 2009

 78. WORK PROGRAMME

 Members discussed the Committee's Work Programme.
 They noted that an additional meeting of the Committee was scheduled to take place on Thursday 1st October at 7pm to pre-scrutinise the revised Joint Municipal Waste Management Strategy.

+RESOLVED that

 the Work Programme be noted.